farrowlab/Neuron-Softsegmentation/README.md

 ## Soft Segmentation of Viral Labeled Neurons

 The script designed to segment spectral (pseudo-color) viral labeled dendritic trees.
 It avoids hard borders and creates soft segments for each distinct pseudo-color.
-The package contains automatic palette computation and post-processing scripts to obtain denoised binary masks from soft segments.
-We also developed an image flattering algorithm based on weighted L1-norm TV, and implements it using Prox-TV package.
-Additionally, we also recommend using BaSIC ImageJ background subtraction plugin (freely available, also included here) if image is corrupted by heavy background noise.
-As an example (recovery of green and orange neuron):
+The package contains automatic palette calculation and post-processing (in Matlab) scripts to obtain denoised binary masks from soft segments.
+We developed an image flattering algorithm based on weighted L1-norm total variation to increase diffusion of viral vectors, and implemented it using Prox-TV library.
+We also employed BaSIC ImageJ background subtraction plugin (freely available online, also included here), if the image is corrupted by heavy background noise.
+As an example, recovery of green and orange neurons can be seen below:

 <div align="center">
   <img src="docs/sparse.png" width="900"><br>